 Physical abuse, according to Minn.
 Stat.
 626.556, subd.
-2k, is defined as:
+2k, is defined as any:

-- Any physical injury, mental injury or threatened injury, inflicted by a person responsible for a child's care, to a child other than by accidental means - Any physical or mental injury that cannot reasonably be explained by a child's history of injuries - Any aversive or deprivation procedures, or regulated interventions, that have not been authorized under law for use in facilities serving persons who have developmental disabilities or related conditions.
+- Physical injury, mental injury or threatened injury, inflicted by a person responsible for a child's care, to a child other than by accidental means - Physical or mental injury that cannot reasonably be explained by a child's history of injuries - Aversive or deprivation procedures, or regulated interventions, that have not been authorized under law for use in facilities serving persons who have developmental disabilities or related conditions.